 The sender’s address and bad grammar should give it away.
 But it is still pretty convincing, and closely resembles other real Google email messages.

 Do NOT call the number.
 You must NOT reply to the email.
 Do NOT click the links.

 If you receive this data breach phishing email, mark this message as Spam, and then Delete it.

-I’ll admit, though, I called the number.
-From an anonymous line.
+I’ll admit, though: I called the number (from an anonymous line).
 I added a comical 30 years to my voice and fumbled through a call with a scammer.

-Using my regular voice, I called him on his nonsense and he said some bad words and I moved on.
+Switching back to my regular voice, I called him on his nonsense and he said some bad words and I moved on.
 Sigh.
 It’s just another Monday.